marcomaddy1982/Switf-Style-Guide/README.md

     let myDog = Dog()
 ```

-- Do not add a class prefix as in Objective-C-style.
-(Source Airbnb)
+- Do not add a class prefix as in `Objective-C` style.

 ```swift
     // NOT PREFERRED